saveoursecrets/sdk/doc/developer/test.md

 ## Test Scripts

-The test scripts make it much faster to run tests by using a release version installed with `cargo install --path .`.
+Test scripts will prefer an executable in `target/debug` but it can be much faster to run tests using a release build installed with `cargo install --path crates/sos`.

-To run the CLI test specs using the first version of `sos` in `PATH`:
+To run all the CLI test specs (including for the `shell` command) using the version of `sos` in `target/debug`:

 ```
 cargo make test-cli
+SOS_TEST_CLIENT_DB=1 cargo make test-cli
 ```

 Or to just test the shell command:

 ```
 cargo make test-shell
+SOS_TEST_CLIENT_DB=1 cargo make test-shell
 ```

+The shell tests complete much faster as they don't need to launch an executable for each command.

 If you need to debug the CLI tests enable echo to see the I/O, for example: